Music Library Features

 The bottom of the display gradually slides out to a maximum of 1-7/8" and the

-You can adjust the display's brightness, contrast, and dimmer
+You can adjust the display's brightness, contrast, color, and hue.

 Display Dimming: The LCD screen dims to a preset level when the vehicle's lights are turned